ga-wdi-lessons/react_todo_walkthrough/readme.md

 Warning: [react-router] Location "/todos" did not match any routes
 ```

 This warning makes sense, our `config/routes.js` only has a reference to `'/'` and nothing else.
-Let's fix that by adding the first parts of our apps main functionality.
+We'll fix that by adding the first parts of our app's main functionality.
 But before that... let's talk about containers.

-### Containers
+### Containers (0:20 / 1:30)
 As we first start to write this container, its going to seem like just another component.
 Remember that  React components should be FIRST: focused, independent, reusable, small, and testable.
 In order to help keep components slim, a good practice is to move as much of the business logic surrounding a component's state to a container component.
 We're going to put all that logic in this container.
 It will start out very similarly to our `Header` component, but end up much more complex.

 Let's start by creating a containers folder and then the container file: